 Zones of rapidly dividing cells, hematopoietic progenitor cells, and a whole host of other cells can all be susceptible to attack when a virus takes place.
 Your dog’s body will then have to work double time to keep that virus at bay.
 To do that, it relies on its immune system, which acts as the body’s defense.

 The other way to ensure your dog’s body is fully healthy is to ensure they have enough water and enough sleep.
 The brain and the body all depend on both.
-If your dog does not have enough water and sleep, his immune system will not be able to fend off viral infections.
+If your dog does not have enough water and sleep, the immune system will not be able to fend off viral infections.
 This is a quick and easy way to help prevent viruses developing.

 There are some viruses that your dog’s immune system will not be able to fight off, no matter how strong it is.
 Viruses like coronavirus are highly contagious.
 Coronavirus attacks the intestinal tract and is spread from dog to dog via contact with feces.
-But there is a solution for even the powerful viruses.
+But there is a solution for even the most powerful viruses.

 That solution is vaccines.
-Vaccines are a modern day response to serious viral infections.
+Vaccines are a modern-day response to serious viral infections.
 The success of vaccines for humans is well documented, but vaccines are also becoming increasingly popular in dogs.
 Vaccines work by administering antigenic material to stimulate the immune system, helping to develop adaptive immunity to a pathogen.
 This means the body can fight off the virus as soon as it rears its ugly head.

 There is no better preventative measure than a vaccine.
 A vaccine is a long-term, almost foolproof way to prevent a virus.
 You can get vaccines for a number of viruses in dogs today.
-Your dog can have vaccines for distemper, parvovirus, parainfluenza virus, and a whole host of others.
-While they come at a cost, your vet can administer vaccines quickly and provide you with peace of mind on the all things virus related.
+Your pooch can have vaccines for distemper, parvovirus, parainfluenza virus, and a whole host of others.
+While they come at a cost, your vet can administer vaccines quickly and provide you with peace of mind on all things virus related.

 Importance of Prevention

-There are serious benefits to be gained from preventing your dog contracting viruses.
+There are serious benefits to be gained from preventing your dog from contracting viruses.
 Many viruses can kill, so prevention can save your dog’s life!
 At the least, taking the right steps could help prevent serious illnesses that could leave your dog with crippling permanent problems.

 But prevention also benefits you as an owner.
-Not only could it save you a small fortune, stress, and considerable time treating your dog, taking steps to prevent viruses in your dog can also help minimize the risk of viruses throughout your household--among other pets and family members.
+Not only can it save you a small fortune, stress, and considerable time treating your dog, taking steps to prevent viruses in your dog can also help minimize the risk of viruses throughout your household--among other pets and family members.

 The Final Verdict